-We expect to receive additional feedback from the FDA on our proposed design for our planned Phase 2/3 pivotal clinical trial, including feedback based on final tolerability and pharmacokinetics data from our completed Phase 1b dose-ranging study; tolerability and pharmacokinetics data from our Phase 1 renal impairment study; and efficacy, tolerability and pharmacokinetics data from the Phase 2 portion of our planned Phase 2/3 pivotal clinical trial.
-The data we have collected and expect to collect in our recently completed Phase 1b dose-ranging study, ongoing Phase 1 renal impairment study, and from the Phase 2 portion of our planned Phase 2/3 pivotal clinical trial may not support continued clinical investigation due to insufficient efficacy results or adverse safety events or may lead to adjustments in trial design, rendering it not feasible to conduct or not acceptable to the FDA or to us, including adjustments to clinical trial endpoints and sample size for the Phase 3 portion of our planned Phase 2/3 pivotal clinical trial.
-Our current proposed trial design for our planned Phase 2/3 pivotal clinical trial includes a Phase 2 portion that we expect will inform endpoint selection for the Phase 3 portion of the trial and gather data on the treatment effects of epetraborole-containing regimens, if any, which may require increases or other adjustments in the sample size for the Phase 3 portion and which could result in a delay in topline results for the Phase 3 portion of the trial.
+The data we have collected and expect to collect in our Phase 1 program, and from the Phase 2 portion of our recently initiated Phase 2/3 pivotal clinical trial may not support continued clinical investigation due to insufficient efficacy results or adverse safety events or may lead to adjustments in trial design, rendering it not feasible to conduct or not acceptable to the FDA or to us, including adjustments to clinical trial endpoints and sample size for the Phase 3 portion of our recently initiated Phase 2/3 pivotal clinical trial.
+Our current trial design for our Phase 2/3 pivotal clinical trial includes a Phase 2 portion that we expect will inform endpoint selection for the Phase 3 portion of the trial and gather data on the treatment effects of epetraborole-containing regimens, if any, which may require increases or other adjustments in the sample size for the Phase 3 portion and which could result in a delay in topline results for the Phase 3 portion of the trial.